geodynamics/aspect/cookbooks/sinker-with-averaging/doc/sinker-with-averaging.md

 |        7         |    84.36     |   4.677    |   5.286   |   4.362   |  4.635  |  5.145   |
 |        8         |    83.96     |   5.701    |   5.664   |   4.686   |  5.524  |   6.42   |

-*Maximal pressure values for the &ldquo;sinker&rdquo; benchmark, using the locally conservative, enriched Stokes element.
+*Maximal pressure values for the "sinker" benchmark, using the locally conservative, enriched Stokes element.
 The corresponding pressure solutions are shown in Fig. [24].*